-- De-Monetarization is a subtle educational tool to punish content creators for talking about the “wrong” opinions.
+- Demonetization is a subtle educational tool to punish content creators for talking about the “wrong” opinions.
 Even though there are always advertising companies interested in advertising on nearly any content, Big Tech decides wrong opinions can’t be monetized.
-But they still run ads on de-monetized content, but don’t transfer the money to the content creator and keep it for themselves.
+But they continue running ads on demonetized content, but don’t transfer the money to the content creator and keep it for themselves.

-- Shadow Banning is a technique where a specific content or comment is invisible for the community, often without the awareness of the author that the content can’t be seen.
+- Shadow Banning is a technique where a specific content or comment is invisible to the community, without the awareness of the author that the content can’t be seen.
 Sometimes complete topics or hashtags get shadow-banned.

 - Throttling is used to reduce the reach of unfavored opinions by slowing down how fast the content can be shared or who can see the content.

-- Content Blocking is a very invasive technique where social media platforms blacklist words, hashtags, or links from being shared, sometimes even in private conversations.
+- Content Blocking is an invasive technique where social media platforms blacklist words, hashtags, or links from being shared, sometimes even in private conversations.

-- De-Platforming is the final stage where the account of a content creator gets banned, blocked, or deleted either for a few days, weeks, months or forever.
-You’ll see this technique often applied coordinated between Silicon Valley companies to remove a person on all platforms at once.
+- Deplatforming is the final stage where the account of a content creator gets banned, blocked, or deleted either for a few days, weeks, months or forever.
+You’ll see this technique applied coordinated between Silicon Valley companies to remove a person on all platforms at once.

-The beginning of President Trumps' presidency marked a date where both sides of the political spectrum became ruthless in spreading misinformation and fake news.
-Other countries like China, Russia, or Iran started stirring up hate with bots.
+The beginning of President Trump’s presidency marked a date where both sides of the political spectrum became ruthless in spreading misinformation and fake news.
+Other countries like China, Russia, and Iran started stirring up hate with bots.
 The political divide in the West deteriorated rapidly.
-The trust in media sunk to the lowest point in decades.
-Divisive ideas as Critical Theory started dividing people based on immutable characteristics like race, sex, or gender.
+The trust in media sunk to the lowest point in decades.1 Divisive ideas as Critical Theory2 started dividing people based on immutable characteristics like race, sex, or gender.

 All that was needed was a match—the death of George Floyd—to ignite the worst race riots in decades.
-The release and cover-up of a likely man-made Virus on the world, the suppression of important compromising information about a presidential candidate, a suspicious election, the de-platforming of a sitting president, and the shut down of the conservative social media service Parler by competitors poured gasoline on the fire.
+There was the release and cover-up of a likely man-made Virus on the world3.
+Then the suppression of important compromising information about a presidential candidate,4 a suspicious election, the deplatforming of a sitting president, and the removal of the conservative social media service Parler5 by competitors poured gasoline on the fire.

 Quis Custodiet Ipsos Custodes?
 (Who Watches the Watchers?)

-The censorship and de-platforming that previously “only” affected conservative or libertarian people started to affect public safety and unleashed real harm and killed people.
+The censorship and deplatforming that previously “only” affected conservative or libertarian people started to affect public safety and unleashed harm and killed people.

 Scientists that didn’t support the stories of the WHO or CDC – both unelected, suspicious organizations with decades-long histories of corruption and mismanagement – were deleted and removed.

-would allow repressive techniques to control the population.
+would allow repressive techniques to control the population.6

-The damage of the vaccines (taken from multiple adverse databases from the EU, CDC or WHO) is after half a year already in the millions (excluding massive underreporting), but the powerful cabal of censors seems to be unstoppable.
+The damage by the vaccines (taken from multiple adverse databases from the EU, CDC, or WHO) is after half a year in the millions (excluding massive underreporting), but the powerful cabal of censors is unstoppable.

-Objective science was de facto shut down, the people in power use their own fact-checkers to smear all opinions they don’t approve of, or directly flag posts on social media for removal.
-Scientific papers get unpublished over night without explanation, review processes taking usually 6 month, are reduced to one day.
-It’s the endgame of an information war.
+Objective science was removed, and the people in power use their fact-checkers to smear all opinions they don’t approve of, or directly flag posts on social media for removal.
+Scientific papers get unpublished overnight without explanation, and review processes that should take 6 months, are reduced to one day.8 It’s the endgame of an information war.

-Even though I focused mostly on censorship, many more grave dangers are looming in the world, that currently don’t affect the West, but might soon.
+Even though I focused on censorship, many more grave dangers are looming in the world, that currently don’t affect the West, but might soon.
 Increasingly authoritarian and totalitarian regimes around the world control, monitor, block or cut off access to the internet.
-The Great Firewall of China is just one example.
+The Great Firewall of China is one example.
 Other countries have cut off the internet temporarily for political reasons, for example in Turkey.
-Additionally, huge parts of the world have to rely on inflationary currencies that destroy their savings.
+The EU has legally forbidden access to Russian news outlets since the Ukraine war started.
+Additionally, considerable parts of the world have to rely on inflationary currencies that destroy their savings.
 Decentralization can help to repel these infringements on personal liberty.

 The End of Freedom

 I fear the current internet can’t be saved anymore.
 Too powerful is the grip of the tech giants.
-The anti-trust case won’t go far, because of the strong ties between government and Big Tech.
+The antitrust case won’t go far, because of the strong ties between the government and Big Tech.
 Too many people have sold out to Big Tech or China.